ansar317/Insurance-Prediction-using-Linear-Regression/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Introduction

-Explain the goal of the project, the problem statement, and why predicting insurance charges is important.
-Provide a brief overview of the linear regression approach used for prediction.

-## Dataset

-Describe the dataset used for training the linear regression model.
-Include details about the features (independent variables) and the target variable (insurance charges).
-If possible, provide a link to the dataset.

 ## Data Exploration

 Explore the dataset to gain insights into its structure, distributions, and relationships between variables.
 Use visualizations to present key findings.